towfiqul-islam/filmania-frontend/README.md

 ## Some additional notes
 I didn't hide some of the sensitive info (Like API key, secret, Port, DB credentials) to env for your sake.
 In a real world scenario they would have been hidden.

+## Some features that can be improved
+1. I have added theming, for now it's simple with black and white options.
+Can be improved with better color palette.
+2. Filtering, and sorting can be more sophisticated